PranayWara/Challenges/README.md

 12. "List the names and country codes of every country with Elizabeth II as its Head of State.
 You will need to fix the mistake first!"

+UPDATE country
+SET HeadOfState = 'Elizabeth II'
+WHERE HeadOfState = 'Elisabeth II';

-SELECT Name,Code FROM country WHERE HeadOfState = 'Elisabeth II';
+SELECT Name,Code FROM country WHERE HeadOfState = 'Elizabeth II';

 Output = 'All countries outputted'